ballerina-attic/module-consul/consul/Package.md

 # Ballerina Consul Connector

-Allows connecting Consul REST API.
+Allows connecting to Consul REST API.

 The Consul Connector allows you to access the Consul REST API through ballerina.
 This connector provides facility to register services, register checks, create keys, read keys, list the details of